 In addition to the exhibits presented in our galleries and in our shops each year, the museum website presents several online exhibits.
 Some of these (like the exhibit about ice houses) are online versions of exhibits that were mounted in the museum galleries at some point in the past.
 Others (like the exhibit about the guano works) were never mounted and have existed only online.

-Here are the exhibits available for viewing online:
+Here are the exhibits available for viewing or listening to online:

 Businesses of Old Woods Hole